 SUPERSTAR BLOGGING SCHOOL

 Nomadic Matt and I started our full-time travel careers around the same time.
 The difference is, he took his online business much more seriously than I did, and it shows; today, he is one of the (if not the) highest-paid and most respected travel bloggers of all-time.
 And two years ago he developed a school to help other people transform their lives and careers accordingly – which is one of the best schools I’ve attended to date.

-I audited his course The Business of Travel Blogging last year, and even with 10 years in the industry at the time, I learned a ton.
+I audited his course The Business of Travel Blogging in 2016, and even with 10 years in the industry at the time, I learned a ton.
 I maintain that if something like this existed when I got started, I’d have saved thousands of dollars (and the equivalent number of hours) futzing about trying to figure everything out.